-Questions about Criminal Justice in Hampton, Norfolk, Portsmouth & Newport News, VA
+Questions about Criminal Justice in Hampton, Norfolk, Chesapeake & Newport News, VA

 The law firm of Thomas L. Hunter, P.C. is committed to providing individuals facing criminal prosecution with trustworthy and experienced legal assistance.

 Following are some common questions and answers about criminal justice and criminal defense law —

 - What are my rights if I am arrested?